The Program

 Fun and freedom

-The Howard University Multicultural Media Academy (HUMMA) has organized workshops for high school students since 1975.
+The Howard University Academy for Media Futures (HUAMF) has organized workshops for high school students since 1975.

 Top-Notch Faculty